CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

 ## Objective

-- Implement Dev Box
-- Continuous Integration and Continuous Deployment
-- Azure Boards and Test Plans
-- Explore GitHub's advanced security features
--
+- **Implement Dev Box**: Configure a development environment by creating a Dev Box definition, establish a network connection, set up a Dev Box pool, and finally creating and connecting to a Dev Box using the Microsoft Dev Box portal.
+- **Continuous Integration and Continuous Deployment**: You will be able to access the lab files, set up the local infrastructure, create a project repository, build and push the code using GitHub Actions, and edit the GitHub workflow file within Codespaces.
+- **Azure Boards and Test Plans**: Connect Azure Boards with GitHub to enhance project tracking, and link GitHub pull requests to Boards items, enabling seamless integration between code development and project management workflows.
+- **Explore GitHub's advanced security features**: Enable code scanning with CodeQL alerts, configure repository security advisories, utilize Dependabot for dependency management, and explore secret scanning to enhance repository security.
+- **Monitoring and Load Testing (Optional)**: Monitor application performance using Application Insights, set up load testing to evaluate system scalability, and explore Chaos Studio to simulate real-world failures for improving system resilience.

+## Architecture Diagram

-##
+## Explanation of the Components

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the bottom of the lab guide to switch to different exercises of the lab guide.